/ May 13, 2026

 • Your ego requires the badge everyone recognises at the braai

-“The Landtrek won’t replace the Hilux in the sales charts overnight.
+“The Landtrek won’t replace the Hilux overnight.
 But for the buyer willing to think differently, it’s an absolute steal.”

 Here’s the thing about underdogs.
 Sometimes they’re underdogs because they’re genuinely worse.
 And sometimes they’re underdogs because buyers are sheep.

 The Peugeot Landtrek is the second kind.
 It’s not perfect.
 It’s slower than a Ranger, less refined than a Hilux, and lacks the dealer network of an Isuzu.
-But it’s also R150,000 cheaper, significantly more fuel-efficient, and comes with a cabin that genuinely feels premium.
+But it’s also R150,000 cheaper, significantly more fuel-efficient, and has a cabin that genuinely feels premium.

-One forum user summed it up perfectly: “Overall, based on the drive the Peugeot felt like a better quality build and product, and definitely not like R200k was trimmed off build quality compared to the Isuzu”.
+One forum user summed it up: “Overall, based on the drive the Peugeot felt like a better quality build and product, and definitely not like R200k was trimmed off build quality compared to the Isuzu”.

 If you’re in the market for a double cab and you haven’t test-driven a Landtrek, you’re not being loyal.
 You’re being lazy.
 Go drive one.
 Compare it to the alternatives.
-And then ask yourself whether the badge is really worth R150,000.
+Then ask yourself whether the badge is really worth R150,000.

-The French have built a sensible, comfortable, economical bakkie that deserves more attention than it gets.
-It won’t replace the Hilux in the sales charts overnight.
+The French have built a sensible, comfortable, economical bakkie that deserves more attention.
+It won’t replace the Hilux in sales charts overnight.
 But for the buyer willing to think differently, it’s an absolute steal.

 WOULD YOU BUY A LANDTREK?